-- Wheat (variety must be named) - 21 Oats - 22 Barley - 23 Alfalfa (one gallon sample seed) - 24 Alfalfa Flake (one flake or slice from a rectangular bale or a 10" section cut from a round bale.
-Flake or slice should be approximately 6" in thickness and two directions.) - 25 Brome Grass (one gallon sample of seed) - 26 Other Tame Grasses (one gallon sample of seed) - 27 Sorghum Hybrid Grain Sorghum (hybrid must be named, 10- head exhibit) - 28 Sorghum Other Forage Sorghum (variety must be named, 10-head exhibit) - 29 Sorghum Hybrid Forage Sorghum (hybrid must be named, 10-head exhibit) - 30 Edible Field Beans (one gallon sample of seed) - 31 Edible Field Beans (bundle of five plants) - 32 Education Wheat Booth (must be enrolled in wheat variety project) - 33 Miscellaneous Crops (one gallon of sample seed)
+- 20 Wheat (variety must be named) - 21 Oats - 22 Barley - 23 Alfalfa (one gallon sample seed) - 24 Alfalfa Hay Flake (one flake or slice from a rectangular bale or a 10" section cut from a round bale.
+Flake or slice should be approximately 6" in thickness and two directions.) - 25 Native Grass Hay (one flake or slice from a rectangular bale or a 10" section cut from a round bale.
+Flake or slice should be approximately 6" in thickness and two directions.) - 26 Cool Season Grass Hay Brome or Fescue (one flake or slice from a rectangular bale or a 10" section cut from a round bale.
+Flake or slice should be approximately 6" in thickness and two directions.) - 27 Brome Grass (one gallon sample of seed) - 28 Other Tame Grasses (one gallon sample of seed) - 29 Sorghum Hybrid Grain Sorghum (hybrid must be named, 10- head exhibit) - 30 Sorghum Other Forage Sorghum (variety must be named, 10-head exhibit) - 31 Sorghum Hybrid Forage Sorghum (hybrid must be named, 10-head exhibit) - 32 Edible Field Beans (one gallon sample of seed) - 33 Edible Field Beans (bundle of five plants) - 34 Education Wheat Booth (must be enrolled in wheat variety project) - 35 Miscellaneous Crops (one gallon of sample seed)